Key Points About the Series

 Riders may only receive points when they are riding for an eligible team and are listed on that team’s roster.
 Should a rider participate in a Series event while not on an eligible team or not on that team’s roster, they will receive no points at that event.

-Team standings will be recalculated for the entire Series after the Cascade Cycling Classic.
+Team standings will be recalculated for the entire Series after the fourth and final event, the Gateway Cup.
 In addition to the foregoing rules, a rider can only contribute to the team’s recalculated standings if either (a) that team appeared on the rider’s racing license at the Series events to be included in the calculation or (b) the rider has participated as a member of that team in at least two Series events.

 Scoring and Jerseys